aeh0/experiiiments/_posts/2022-08-04-blogging-with-jekyll.markdown

 ```
 <!--more-->
 ```
-to every post, and the point I want each excerpt to stop.
+to every post, at the point I want each excerpt to stop.
 * Add the third line to the home layout to add a ‘continue reading’ prompt at the end of each excerpt:
 ```
 {%- if site.show_excerpts -%}